Building a Composable Storefront: Prerequisites, Setup, and Common Pitfalls

 SAP Commerce Developer, Spadoom AG

-The Composable Storefront setup process is well documented by SAP — but the documentation assumes you already know Angular, understand OCC APIs, and have a running Commerce Cloud backend.
-In practice, teams hit issues that aren’t in the setup guide: mismatched API versions, SSR configuration problems, and CMS component mapping gaps.
+SAP’s documentation for the Composable Storefront is solid.
+The problem is it assumes you already know Angular, understand OCC APIs, and have a Commerce Cloud backend humming away in the background.
+In the real world, teams hit issues that aren’t in the setup guide.
+Mismatched API versions.
+SSR config that doesn’t work.
+CMS component mappings that silently fail.

-This guide covers the real prerequisites, the setup process, and the pitfalls that slow down real implementations.
+This covers the actual prerequisites, the setup process as it works in practice, and the mistakes that slow down every second implementation we see.

 What Are the Prerequisites?

 Gartner has named SAP a Leader in Digital Commerce for 11 consecutive years (SAP News, 2025).
-Getting the storefront right is critical to leveraging that platform investment.
+But the platform investment means nothing if the storefront is a mess.
+Getting this part right matters.

 Technical prerequisites:

-- Node.js — LTS version (check SAP’s compatibility matrix)
+- Node.js on LTS (check SAP’s compatibility matrix)

-- OCC API endpoints enabled — products, cart, checkout, CMS, user APIs
+- OCC API endpoints enabled for products, cart, checkout, CMS, and user APIs

 Team prerequisites: